cdelker/schemdraw/docs/usage/start.rst

     python setup.py install

-Starting with version 0.9, schemdraw requires Python 3.8 or higher.
+schemdraw requires Python 3.7 or higher.
+Versions 0.9 and 0.10 were only compatible with Python 3.8+, but schemdraw 0.11 restores Python 3.7 compatibility.
+Note that many of the examples and test notebooks still require 3.8+ to run due to their use of the walrus operator.
+The optional svgmath dependencies also require 3.8+.

 Overview